eamondo2/shim-discord-bot/README.md

 # Install/setup

 Run `./choco-setup.ps1` while in the repo folder.
+You may need to enable running PS Scripts from unsigned sources, else Windows will be mad at you.

 Accept all default options when prompted, yt-dlp is preinstalled via chocolatey.